 A national 501 (c)(3) non-profit charity that provides direct services to patients with chronic, life threatening and debilitating diseases to help access care and treatment recommended by their doctor.

-Picture this: At your last cardiologist appointment, your doctor prescribed a new medication to treat your high cholesterol.
+Picture this: At your last specialist appointment, your doctor prescribed a new medication to treat your condition.
 The nurse tells you that they have requested pre-authorization and will let you know when they hear back from your insurance company.
 You thank the nurse and leave the office.

 So… what really just happened and what does your insurance have to do with it?